Differentiating frictionally locked asperities from kinematically coupled zones: Observation Equation in Locking Inversion

 Coupling, stressing, and locking are all indicators that represent different aspects of the fault state: slip, force, and friction.
 Since it was recognized that none of these indicators can substitute for the others, locking has been inferred using the working hypothesis of the Amontons-Coulomb friction.
 As we have pointed out, interseismic frictional behaviors can be well approximated by the Amontons-Coulomb friction, or precisely, by eq.~(\ref{eq:locking_constraint}) of the slip-rate-stressing-rate complementarity.
 Then, the solution of eq.~(\ref{eq:locking_constraint}) will help to interpret these three indicators in relation to each other.

-Figure~\ref{fig:lcs_rel} indicates spatial patterns of coupling, locking, and stressing on a frictional surface governed by eq.~(\ref{eq:locking_constraint}).
+Figure~\ref{fig:lcs_rel} describes spatial patterns of coupling, locking, and stressing on a frictional surface governed by eq.~(\ref{eq:locking_constraint}).
 A planar fault in a homogeneous isotropic two-dimensional full space is considered.
 Here, coupling corresponds to conventional kinematic coupling, locking corresponds to the mechanical coupling in the sense of \citet{herman2018accumulation}, and stressing corresponds to the mechanical coupling in the sense of \citet{saito2022mechanically}.

-Equation~(\ref{eq:locking_constraint}) imposes zero slip deficit rates inside the asperity while imposing zero stress rates for its outside.
-This boundary condition is parallel to the standard crack problem that imposes zero slip (and thus zero slip gradient) outside the asperity while imposing zero stress for its inside.
-Because of this similarity of the boundary condition on the dislocations (slip gradients) and stress, similar solutions hold for the solutions of eq.~(\ref{eq:locking_constraint}) and orthodox crack problems (Fig.~\ref{fig:lcs_rel}).
+Equation~(\ref{eq:locking_constraint}) imposes zero slip deficit rates inside the asperity while imposing zero stress rates outside.
+This boundary condition is parallel to the standard crack problem that imposes zero slip (and thus zero slip gradient) outside the asperity while imposing zero stress inside.
+This similarity of the boundary condition on the dislocations (slip gradients) and stress results in similar solutions of eq.~(\ref{eq:locking_constraint}) and orthodox crack problems (Fig.~\ref{fig:lcs_rel}).
 On a planar two-dimensional fault, the Hilbert transform, which denotes the convolution of a given function and the signed inverse distance divided by $\pi$, converts the dislocation to the traction normalized by the effective stiffness~\citep[e.g.,][]{rubin2005earthquake}.
 Thus, zooming in on the boundary of locking and unlocking, the associated solutions for both the dislocation and normalized traction become the real part of the inverse square root distance from the locking-unlocking boundary, which is converted to its sign-flipped mirror image through the Hilbert transform.
 The proportionality constant of this solution is determined by the condition outside the crack tip, occasionally remarkably reduced just beneath the trench~\citep{herman2018accumulation}.